 Operation Principle, Increased Responsivity

-A bipolar phototransitor is essentially an electronic transistor structure, where light from outside can hit the base–collector junction.
+A bipolar phototransistor is essentially an electronic transistor structure, where light from outside can hit the base–collector junction.
 The created electrical carriers are injected into the base, thus having a similar effect as a base current injected through a wire in an ordinary transistor.
 The resulting collector current exhibits substantial amplification, easily by a factor of 100 or more.

 The responsivity of the device is correspondingly higher than that of a photodiode.
-However, this does not necessarily lead to a higher sensitivity of detection, i.e., to a lower noise-equivalent power, because photocurrent noise is also amplified.
+However, this does not necessarily lead to a higher sensitivity of detection, i.e., to a lower noise-equivalent power because photocurrent noise is also amplified.
 The same holds for the dark current, i.e., the current flowing even without any incident light.

 A substantial the drawback of the phototransistor concept is that it generally leads to a substantially lower speed (detection bandwidth), limited by the electrical capacitance of the collector–base junction.
 Typical rise and fall times are of the order of a few microseconds.

 Phototransistors can be based on different semiconductor materials such as germanium, silicon and gallium arsenide.
-Due to their different bandgap energies, they are usable in different wavelengths regions – similar to those of photodiodes based on the same materials.
+Due to their different bandgap energies, they are usable in different wavelength regions – similar to those of photodiodes based on the same materials.

 Note that an ordinary transistor would also be light-sensitive, if it were not equipped with a non-transparent housing.
 However, phototransistors are not just ordinary transistors with a transparent housing; they have further optimized structures, e.g. for efficient illumination of the collector–base junction.